Sandshee/VTM-Jam/README.md

 # VTM-Jam
-A game created for the 2021 Vampire The Masquerade Game Jam
+This game was created as a part of Vampire: The Masquerade game jam.
+Events portrayed in this game are not canon within World of Darkness universe.